 - Lincoln Theatre, 126 E. Cabarrus St., Raleigh, 919-821-4111

-The area has an incredible local indie rock music scene and attracts some big-name acts as well as big-talent acts.
+The area has an incredible local music scene and attracts big-name, big-talent acts.
 If you are looking to get out and hear some good music, be sure to check out the shows at these venues.

 - Internationalist Books and Community Center, 405 W. Franklin St., Chapel Hill, 919-942-1740